bitcoin-balancer/cli/README.md

   <br/>
   The following variations are supported:

-  - <code>up:test-mode</code>
-    - This mode is used to run unit, integration or benchmark tests locally
+  - <code>up:test-mode</code> used to run unit, integration or benchmark tests locally

-  - <code>up:restore-mode</code>
-    - This mode is used to restore a database backup that was generated in the past
+  - <code>up:restore-mode</code> used to restore a database backup that was generated in the past

   <br/>
 </details>